luigiplr/sloth-bot/README.md

 * Wolfram API Key: WolframAlpha API key to make use of their engine
 * Trakt.tv API Key: API Key for using the movie/show details plugin.
 In order to get a key you need to create a new app here; https://trakt.tv/oauth/applications .
 Once you have made an app, the API key is the client_id for the app.
 * TMDB API Key: API Key the trakt funcationality, currently only used to get poster images.
-* 500px API Key: API Key for the 500px API

 ## License